Knowledge base

 What is an Alias?

-An Alias or Alias Domain is a second domain name that points directly to your main site; they share the same web pages.
-The alias is another entrance to your website.
-For example, the main site of the Swiss Confederation is www.ch.ch and www.suisse.ch is its alias.
+An Alias or Domain Alias is a second domain name that points directly to your main website; whether accessed through the linked domain or the main domain, they share the same web pages.
+The alias is another access point to your website.
+For example, the main website of the Swiss Confederation is www.ch.ch and www.suisse.ch is its alias.

 Prerequisites